fireship-io/fireship.io/hugo/content/lessons/flutter-ipod/index.md

 ### Doughnut-shaped Gesture Detector

 The GestureDetector should only fire events when the outer ring or doughnut is panned across.
-Placing the widgets in a [Stack](/courses/flutter-firebase/widgets-stack/) allow a smaller circle to be placed on top, which blocks the detection of events in this areas.
+Placing the widgets in a [Stack](/courses/flutter-firebase/widgets-stack/) allow a smaller circle to be placed on top, which blocks the detection of events in these areas.

 {{< file "dart" "main.dart" >}}
 {{< highlight dart >}}